 - Water plastic jugs

 If you can make a hole for drainage, you can use it.
 Getting creative will save you money while you get your healthier growth starts.

 I have a big problem with seeds, I love them so much!
 The exploring of different foods from around the world and flowers is fascinating to me.

-Every seed is different, doing research will be critical when starting seeds.
+Every seed is different, so doing research will be critical when starting seeds.
 When starting seeds in your seed- starting station, you want the healthier seed for the best germination, therefore, storing the right way is critical.
 This is where the notebook is helpful to get organized.